 Unless you have experience with voiceover acting, you probably want to steer clear of this option.
 Conveying a message solely through sound is a difficult task, and in most cases should be handled by a professional.

 However, recording your own voice is a good option if you want to create a more personal message (e.g. I’m the owner of Dave’s Pizza and have a special offer for customers.)
 Just make sure you have others listen to it to make sure it sounds professional.

 If you do feel like you have a voice for radio, make sure you don’t sound like you’re reading from a script and avoid cliches.
 Even though creating your own ad will save you money in the short term, if your ad is no good, then it won’t drive any sales for your business in the long run.

 Consider Having the Radio Host Promote your Business

 When negotiating your advertising deal with the radio station, find out if live reads of ads are available.
 Instead of playing a pre-recorded commercial, the host or disc jockey will read from a script.
 This option has several benefits:

-- Live reads often provide credibility to a product, implying that the host endorses the product.
+- Live reads can provide credibility to a product, implying that the host endorses the product.
 If you go with the live read, provide the on-air personalities with a free product and/or service so that they can speak from personal experience.

 The Elements of a Good Radio Script

-This has two important implications:
+This has a few important implications:

 - Anything that is important, you need to repeat several times throughout the advertisement.